Esri/arcgis-toolkit-sl-wpf/README.md

 # arcgis-toolkit-sl-wpf

 This project contains the source code and libraries for the Esri ArcGIS Silverlight Toolkit SDK.
 The library is an extension of the ArcGIS API for Silverlight™ and the ArcGIS Runtime SDK for WPF™.
-Included are a number of controls, widgets, tools, and data sources you can use to enhance your applications.
+Included are a number of controls, classes, and data sources you can use to enhance your applications.

 NOTE: This library is only an extension of the ArcGIS API for Silverlight™ or the ArcGIS Runtime SDK for WPF™.
 In order to build a complete mapping application, you will also need to install the respective products on which they are built.
-See below for instructions on how to get started.
+See the instructions below on how to get started.

 [View it live in Silverlight](http://resources.arcgis.com/en/help/silverlight-api/samples/start.htm#Attribution)